MIND CONTROL TECHNOLOGY

 AMERSHAM INTERNATIONAL

 ‘Amersham international manufactures biomedical devices and advanced imaging technology that allows accurate scanning of every area of the body through x-ray, ultrasound and nuclear imaging agents.’
 This technology allows for accurate implanting of medical devices, including in the brain.
-Radio controlled brain implants have been in use since they were produced at Yale University in the 1950’s by Dr Delgardo.
+Radio controlled brain implants have been in use since they were produced at Yale University in the 1950’s by Dr Delgado.
 It relies on a precise delivery system to implant them safely.

 Amersham International is an example of British involvement in research technology.
 The company was established in 1946 as The Radiochemical Centre for government research.
 Margret Thatcher’s government sold it in the 1981 for a vastly reduced sum.